shellyscheng/2014-17-Mass-Shootings-Calendar/README.md

-# 2014-2017 Shooting Calendar
+# 2014-2017 Shooting Calendar (In Progress)

-This project hasn't been finished yet!
-I will add more interactive component to my calendar below very soon.
-There will also be more text analysis!!
+I haven't finished this project yet!
+There will be interactive component and text analysis :D

 Project is visible at https://shiyingcheng.github.io/2014-17-Shooting-Calendar/